Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 Install the Sphinx Search plugin:
 1. Unpack the plugin archive to wp-content/plugins/sphinxsearch folder of your WordPress installation;
 2. Activate SphinxSearch plugin via WordPress admin area;
-3. Make sure Wordpress upload directory is writeable by webserver;
+3. Make sure Wordpress upload directory is writeable by webserver (by default Wordpress is configured to use wp-content/uploads);
 4. Open Sphinx Search settings page and follow by Wizard steps to setup sphinx search.

 Install Sphinx on your web server:
 If you haven't already installed Sphinx, you can install it automatically or manually:
-1. For automatic installation go to 'WP-Admin -> Options -> SphinxSearch' and run configuration Wizard by pressing "Run configuration Wizard";
+1. For automatic installation go to 'Options -> SphinxSearch' and run configuration Wizard by pressing "Run configuration Wizard";
 2. For manual installation - please visit http://www.sphinxsearch.com/ for more instructions.
 3. After you have installed Sphinx manually change your sphinx.conf:
-   * Go to 'WP-Admin -> Options -> SphinxSearch' and run Wizard again.
+   * Go to 'Options -> SphinxSearch' and run Wizard again.
    * On second step specify path to installed search and indexer binaries.
    * Follow by Wizard steps to complete configuration.
 4. After Wizard finished start sphinx daemon by pressing "Start Sphinx daemon";